IbrahimAC/notes-app/DOMModelling.md

 2. Set this new element’s content to the string ’This paragraph has been dynamically added by JavaScript! (or something else). addParagraph() {
     let p = document.createElement(“p”)
-    p.innerText= “This paragraph has been dynamically added by JavaScript!”
+    p = “This paragraph has been dynamically added by JavaScript!”
   }
 3. Append the element to the main container element. addParagraph() {
     let p = document.createElement(“p”)
-    p.innerText = “This paragraph has been dynamically added by JavaScript!” this.mainContainerEl.append(p)
+    p = “This paragraph has been dynamically added by JavaScript!” this.mainContainerEl.append(p)
    }
 4. In the main file, call this new method on the existing View instance.